-The second parameter, the so called W parameter is defined as a ratio of surface area under the wing part of defined as a 511 keV line to total surface and annihilation of positrons with high-momentum electrons and it provides information about chemical environment defect Value of this parameter is also selected offect Value of this parameter is also selected offect Value of this parameter is also selected bution Both S and W parameters are calculated after the in results of Doppler broadening of annihilation line is based on calculating S and W parameters, changes of the provide information of defects.
+The second parameter, the so called W parameter is defined as a ratio of surface area under the wing part of 511 keV line to total surface area.
+It is related to annihilation of positrons with high-momentum electrons and it provides information about chemical environment of the defect.
+Value of this parameter is also selected arbitrarily - it tends to be smaller than 0.01.

+Both S and W parameters are calculated after the background reduction.
+Calculations are made by special computer software.
+As stated above, the analysis of results of Doppler broadening of annihilation line is based on calculating S and W parameters, changes of which provide information about changes in concentration of defects.